-The 2018 Series C Bonds are authorized to be issued pursuant to the Colorado Housing and Finance Authority Act, being Part 7 of Article 4 of Title 29 of the Colorado Revised Statutes, as amended (the "Act"), and the Supplemental Public Securities Act, being Part 2 of Article 57 of Title 11 of the Colorado Revised Statutes.
-The 2018 Series C Bonds are being issued and secured under the Indenture.
+The 2018 Series AB Bonds are authorized to be issued pursuant to the Colorado Housing and Finance Authority Act, being Part 7 of Article 4 of Title 29 of the Colorado Revised Statutes, as amended (the "Act"), and the Supplemental Public Securities Act, being Part 2 of Article 57 of Title 11 of the Colorado Revised Statutes.
+The 2018 Series AB Bonds are being issued and secured under the Indenture.

-Purposes of the 2018 Series C Bonds
+Purposes of the 2018 Series AB Bonds

-Proceeds of the 2018 Series C Bonds, together with other available funds, are expected to be used to (i) finance Mortgage Loans (or participations therein) indirectly through the acquisition of certain portfolios of mortgage-backed securities guaranteed by the Government National Mortgage Association (the "2018C GNMA MBS") and fund Second Mortgage Loans (or participations therein) (the "2018C Second Mortgage Loans"), (ii) fund a deposit to the 2018C subaccount of the Revenue Fund, and (iii) pay a portion of the costs of issuance in accordance with the 2018C Series Indenture.
-The Mortgage Loans (or participations therein) underlying the 2018C GNMA MBS and the 2018C Second Mortgage Loans are referred to herein as the "2018C Mortgage Loans."
+Proceeds of the 2018 Series AB Bonds, together with other available funds, are expected to be used to (i) finance Mortgage Loans (or participations therein) indirectly through the acquisition of certain portfolios of mortgage-backed securities guaranteed by the Government National Mortgage Association (the "2018AB GNMA MBS") and fund Second Mortgage Loans (the "2018AB Second Mortgage Loans"), (ii) redeem certain bonds of the Authority outstanding under the Master Indenture and under the Master Indenture of Trust dated as of December 1, 2009 between the Authority and ZB, National Association dba Zions Bank (formerly Zions First National Bank), as trustee (the "Homeownership Indenture") (as further described in "PART I-PLAN OF FINANCE-The Refunding," collectively, the "Refunded Bonds"), (iii) fund a deposit to the respective 2018AB subaccounts of the Revenue Fund and the Debt Service Reserve Fund, and (iv) pay a portion of the costs of issuance in accordance with the 2018 Series AB Indenture.
+Other available funds of the Authority will be used to pay a portion of the costs of issuance in connection with the 2018 Series AB Bonds.